Fast Breeder Test Reactor: History

 The FBTR has rarely operated at its designed capacity and had to be shut down between 1987 and 1989 due to technical problems.
 From 1989 to 1992, the reactor operated at 1 MW.
 In 1993, the reactor's power level was raised to 10.5 MW.
 In September 2002, fuel burn-up in the FBTR for the first time reached the 100,000 megawatt-days per metric ton uranium (MWd/MTU) mark.
 This is considered an important milestone in breeder reactor technology.
 On 7 March 2022 it attained the design power level of 40 MWt.

 Using the experience gained from the operation of the FBTR and KAMINI a 500 MWe Prototype Fast Breeder Reactor (PFBR) is in advanced stage of construction at Kalpakkam.
+However, cabide fuel was dropped due its pyrophoric property, and mixed oxide fuel was considered instead for PFBR using 30% plutonium dioxide and 70% natural or depleted uranium dioxide.

 Technical details

 The reactor uses a plutonium-uranium mixed carbide fuel and liquid sodium as a coolant.
 The fuel is an indigenous mix of 70 percent plutonium carbide and 30 percent uranium carbide.
 Plutonium for the fuel is extracted from irradiated fuel in the Madras power reactors and reprocessed in Tarapur.

 Some of the uranium is created from the transmutation of thorium bundles that are also placed in the core.